-- In the Select Backup step, set the parameters as prompted.Note Select the mirror vault from the Source Vault drop-down list.
-The name of a mirror vault is prefixed with [COPY].
+- In the Select Backup step, set the parameters as required.Note You must select the mirror vault from the Source Vault drop-down list.
+The name of a mirror vault is prefixed by [COPY].
 For information about how to set other parameters, see Restore files within a region.

 In the upper-right corner of the NAS Backup page, click Manage Mounts.
 In the Manage Mounts panel, you can perform the following operations:

 - Unmount a file system.
-After you create a backup plan for a NAS file system, HBR automatically creates a mount target for the file system.
-You cannot delete the mount target in the NAS console.
+After you create a backup plan for a NAS file system, HBR creates a mount target for the file system.
+You cannot directly delete the mount target in the NAS console because it is created by using an internal service of Alibaba Cloud.
 If you want to delete the mount target, find the file system in the Manage Mounts panel and click Unmount in the Actions column.
 After the mount target is deleted, backup jobs of the file system fail.
-Before you delete the mount target, ensure that no backup or restore jobs of the file system are running.
+Before you delete the mount target, make sure that no backup jobs or restore jobs of the file system are running.